uberdragon/owl20/README.md

 - Edge (Chromium-based)
 - Other Chromium-based browsers

-## License

-MIT License - feel free to modify and distribute!

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly with Beyond20 and Owlbear Rodeo
 5. Submit a pull request

 ## Support

-For issues and feature requests, please create an issue in the GitHub repository.
+For issues and feature requests, please create an issue in the [GitHub repository](https://github.com/uberdragon/owl20/issues).

+## License

+MIT License - feel free to modify and distribute!